Samsyogo/Portfolio-DataAnalysis/README.md

-### Predicting income level based on individual's personal information
+### Predicting income level based on an individual's personal information
-**Goal:** This machine learning project aims to predict whether a person makes over 50K a year or not given their demographic variation.
+**Goal:** This machine learning project aims to predict whether a person makes over 50K a year or not, given their demographic variation.

 **Code:** [`adult-income.ipynb`](https://github.com/Samsyogo/predicting-income-level-based-on-the-individual-s-personal-information)

-**Description:** This machine learning project aims to predict whether a person makes over 50K a year or not given their demographic variation.
+**Description:** This machine learning project aims to predict whether a person makes over 50K a year, given their demographic variation.
 Several classification techniques are explored to achieve this, and the random forest model yields the best prediction result.
 **Skills:** Data cleaning, data analysis, hypothesis testing, data visualization.

 **Technology:** Python, Pandas, Matplotlib.

-**Results:** There is a positive correlation between working hours and income.
-There is a strong relationship between education level and income.
+**Results:** There is a positive correlation between working hours and income, and there is a strong relationship between education level and income.
      Age and work experience are important factors affecting income level.
 In the light of this data:
  -It can be used in career counseling services for Income forecasting.